My vegan friends are some of the most dedicated and loyal people I know.

-According to One Green Planet, “7.5 million people in the U.S. now eat diets that do not include any animal products”.
+According to One Green Planet, “7.5 million people in the U.S. now eat diets that do not include any animal products.”
 While that number sounds pretty high, it actually only accounts for 2.5 percent of the population.
-The numbers are similar for other countries as well.
+The numbers are similar in other countries as well.

-Unless you’re going to a strictly vegan restaurant, chances are that a vegan meal is going to fall into three categories: salad, grilled/ roasted side-dish-vegetables-turned-into-an-entree, or something on the menu with the protein taken off the plate.
+Unless you’re going to a strictly vegan restaurant, chances are that a vegan meal is going to fall into three categories: salad, grilled or roasted side-dish-vegetables-turned-into-an-entree, or something on the menu with the protein taken off the plate.

 Even though the trend is upwards, vegans are still going to have a hard time eating out with their non-vegan friends or family members.